 A: Telework is authorized in accordance with USAREUR telework policy.
 Maximum flexibility of telework should be utilized.
 Working from home as a form of mobile work is a way to reduce the number of employees present at the workplace at the same time and to support compliance with distancing rules.
-Based on the Federal Ministry of Labor and Social Affair's SARS-CoV-2 Safety and Occupational Health Ordinance (see also update of Q-A8 of 27 January 2021), the employer must review
+Based on the Federal Ministry of Labor and Social Affair's SARS-CoV-2 Safety and Occupational Health Ordinance the employer must review